 Bangkok Chinatown 3.5-Hour Night Food Tour: Take a 3.5-hour walk through Bangkok’s 200 year-old Chinatown district to discover the sights, smells, sounds, and tastes of this fascinating area.
 Enjoy several samples of the district’s traditional street food, and see some of its historical landmarks.

-Chinatown Bike Tour in Bangkok – $56.23: This half-day bike excursion takes you across the Chao Phraya River and on to Thonburi’s back streets to visit some of the area’s lesser-known sights.
+Chinatown Bike Tour in Bangkok – $56.23: This half-day bike excursion takes you to Thonburi’s back streets to visit some of the area’s lesser-known sights.

 While there is no public train that runs through Chinatown, the Hua Lampong stop on the MRT is located just around the corner from Yaowarat road.